rstudio/rstudio/VSCODE.md

 * Install Docker.
 * Install VS Code and install the "Remote - Containers" extension in VS Code.
-* Configure your Docker resources to give sufficient resources to the containers.
-For example, if you have sufficuent resources, you may consider allocating 8 CPUs and 6+GB RAM.
+* Mac Users: Configure your Docker resources to give sufficient resources to the containers.
+For example, if you have sufficient resources, you should consider allocating 8 CPUs and 6+GB RAM.

+## Fork Repo

+External contributors must fork the RStudio repo.
+When the `rstudio/rstudio` repo is mentioned below, please replace it with the address of your forked repo.

 ## Open Project in VS Code